Pivotal Platform v2.8 Feature Highlights

 This feature provides closer integrations with Spring Cloud, which means that you can work and troubleshoot more quickly.

-For more information, see the View and Update Spring Cloud Services Configurations section of the Managing Apps and Service Instances Using Apps Manager topic.
+For more information, see View and Update Spring Cloud Services Configurations in Managing Apps and Service Instances Using Apps Manager.

 You can view quota information for the orgs in the org header in App Manager.
 This allows you to more quickly find resource usage information for orgs.

 You can use the Pivotal Isolation Segment tile to deploy a separate group of Diego Cells without isolating the Diego Cell capacity from other apps.
 You may want to do this if you have a PAS tile with a large volume of Diego Cells.

 Putting more of your workloads on the Diego Cells of one or more Pivotal Isolation Segment tiles has the following benefits:

 - Separates the upgrade of the PAS control plane from the upgrade of the Diego Cells